MaartenGr/BERTopic/docs/getting_started/embeddings/embeddings.md

 ```

 !!! tip "Tip!"
-    These transformers also work quite well using `sentence-transformers` which has a number of
-    optimizations tricks that make using it a bit faster.
+    These transformers also work quite well using `sentence-transformers` which has great optimizations tricks that make using it a bit faster.

 ### **Flair**
 [Flair](https://github.com/flairNLP/flair) allows you to choose almost any embedding model that